spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/introduction.md

 }
 ```

-This is how it looks in action.

-@TODO: insert gif here

 The package also provides many options to format a response.
 It also can respond to a slack from within a queued job.